Su-nlight/11th-assignments/README.md

    09   | Write a program to display sum of alternative positive and negative harmonic series till n'th term.<br/>
    10   | Write a program to display signum function of provided number.<br/>
    11   | Write a program to find the frequency of the element of the list.<br/>
+   12   | Write a program to find the duplicate values in the list.<br/>
+   13   | Write a program to compare two list are equal or not.<br/>
+   14   | write a program to find maximum and minimum value from a number list.<br/>
 <pre/>